Alfresco/docs-alfresco/process-automation/latest/using/index.md

 * **Save filter as**: Selecting this will give you the option to provide a name for a new view for your filter and add it under the **Tasks** section.

 You can use the **Delete filter** option at any time to remove a view.

+## Condition builder

+The condition builder is a tool to help you build a JUEL expression for a condition.
+This means the condition to be created is a statement evaluated as a boolean value.
+The condition is composed of a set of boolean statement(s) that are linked by an operator.

+In this screenshot, we can see the main components of the condition builder:

+In this screenshot, we can see the main components of the condition builder:

+#### Actions

+The dollar button switch the condition builder to an expression editor where the user can display and edit the JUEL expression built corresponding to the statements

+The plus button opens the statement editor in order to add a new one

+Operator
+The operator between statements is the same for all the statements.
+The available operators are:

+Every: Every single statement must be true for the condition to be evaluated to be true.

+At least one: If one of the statements is true, the condition will be evaluated to be true.

+None: I all the statements are false, then the condition will be evaluated to be true.

+Statements
+Boolean statements that compose the condition.

+They can be removed from the condition by using the less button on the right side of the correspondent statement.

+By clicking on a statement, the statement editor will be displayed with the selected statement in order to be modified

+### Statement editor

+The statement manages boolean statements.
+A boolean statement usually is composed of two statements and an operator between them, something like:

+`<left-statement> <operator> <right-statement>`

+So the layout of the statement editor reproduces this structure like this:

+Left statement
+The left-statement can be one of the available variables or a JUEL expression.
+Switching between variable and JUEL expression can be done using the tabs at the top of the left side.

+Operator
+The available operators between statements are:

+* Equals
+Not equals
+Greater than
+Greater or equals than
+Less than
+Less or equals than
+Not set **Note:** The Not set operator means that the expression is a single statement expression meaning no right-statement is needed.

+Right statement
+The right-statement can be one of the available variables, a JUEL expression, or a value if the left-statement is a variable value.
+In this last case, the input for the value corresponds to the variable type.

+## Expression editor

+The expression editor is a code editor that provides autocompletion and hints when writing an expression that may contain a JUEL expression.

+IMAGE

+The button in the bottom right is not always displayed, it depends on how the expression editor has been set for the feature.
+When displayed, if clicked it opens a modal dialog with the editor in full size.

+The expression editor appears for example in these places:

+* Task mapping dialog: when selecting expression as variable value
+* Variable dropdown selector: when using the dollar button
+* User task assignment dialog
+* Called element dialog when using an expression to resolve the called element
+* In the email template dialog when setting the template for the email used in user tasks
+* In the condition builder
+* When setting the value of a JSON variable

+Autocompletion

+The autocompletion is based on the context of the project and depends on where the expression is going to be used.
+It lets the user know which variables in that context are available.
+The autocompletion is displayed as the user types but can be also triggered by using the following keyboard shortcuts:

+In Windows or Linux: `Ctrl + Space`

+In MacOS: `Cmd + Space`

+IMAGE

+It displays suggestions for operators (in the screenshot `empty` and `eq` are operators) and for variables (`event` in the screenshot) but it can also show method suggestions and attributes when using the ‘dot’ accessor (in the following screenshot `equals` and `hashcode` are methods while `data` and `datacontenttype` are attributes of the `event` object).

+IMAGE

+### Hints

+The expression editor provides some information when placing the mouse over an element of the expression it contains.
+For example, in the next screenshot, the cursor has been placed over the event word and a hint is displayed providing the description and the type of the `event` variable.

+IMAGE